opennetworkinglab/aether-docs/edge_deployment/bess_upf_deployment.rst

 Note that the management server has the only external routable address and acts as a router for all networks in the Aether pod.
-So in order for UE to access the Internet, two things need to be done in the managmenet server.
+So in order for UE to access the Internet, two things need to be done in the management server.

-* For outgoing traffic, masquerade the internal adddress with the external address of the management server.
+* For outgoing traffic, masquerade the internal address with the external address of the management server.
 * For response traffic to UE, forward them to UPF's **core** interface.